-SNC, together with its partner Embraer Defense & Security, was invited to participate with the A-29 Super Tucano in the USAF experiment beginning in July 2017.
+SNC, together with its partner Embraer Defense & Security, was invited to participate with the A-29 Super Tucano in two USAF experiments, in the summers of 2017 and 2018.

-Should the USAF procure an OA-X aircraft, officials have said it would sustain fighter fleets.
+Should the USAF procure a light attack aircraft, officials have said it would sustain fighter fleets.
 Using a new light attack aircraft, like the A-29, would extend the life and reduce maintenance costs of other military aircraft now entering service like the F-35.

 The A-29, which is the only light air support (LAS) aircraft in the world with a U.S. Military Type Certificate, can help the USAF enhance warfighter support and bring greater value and affordability to the American taxpayer.

 Manufactured in Florida and selected by 13 air forces worldwide, the A-29 is a durable, versatile and powerful turboprop aircraft capable of carrying out a wide range of fighter and ISR missions.
 The A-29 is combat-proven in Afghanistan and in theaters around the globe.